Can diabetes drugs fix Post-Transplant metabolism? new trial investigates

 Summary

-This study looked at whether two diabetes medications, metformin and empagliflozin, can safely improve metabolic problems (like fat distribution and blood sugar) in people who received a kidney transplant.
-105 adults with stable kidney function were randomly assigned to one of three groups.
-The goal was to see if these drugs could reduce heart disease risk, a major concern after transplant.
+This study looked at whether two diabetes drugs, metformin and empagliflozin, can safely improve metabolic problems (like unhealthy fat buildup and blood sugar issues) in people who have had a kidney transplant.
+105 kidney transplant recipients with good kidney function were randomly assigned to one of three groups: metformin, empagliflozin, or standard care.
+The main goal was to see if these drugs could reduce the ratio of visceral (belly) fat to subcutaneous fat over 12 months, which is a marker of heart disease risk.

 Get updates